azavea/raster-vision/docs/setup.rst

 .. note:: The usage of :ref:`docker containers` is recommended, as it provides a consistent environment for running Raster Vision.

-If you have Docker installed, simply run the published container.
+If you have Docker installed, simply run the published container according to the instructions in :ref:`docker containers`

 .. _raster vision config: